|Mistake||Find the Mistake||Fix the Mistake||Avoid the Mistake|

 Employer J, a husband and wife business, have sponsored a SARSEP plan for themselves since 2002.
-They hired two other employees on July 31, 2013.
-According to the SARSEP plan document terms, both these new employees became eligible for the SARSEP plan on January 1, 2015.
-Both new employees made elective deferrals to the plan and it passed the deferral percentage test for 2015, 2016 and 2017.
+They hired two other employees on July 31, 2016.
+According to the SARSEP plan document terms, the new employees became eligible for the SARSEP plan on January 1, 2017.
+Both new employees made elective deferrals to the plan and it passed the deferral percentage test for 2017, 2018 and 2019.
 Assume the husband and wife owners made salary reduction contribution equal to the 402(g) limit.
 No employer contributions were made to the plan during this timeframe.
-During a review of the plan, Employer J determined the plan was top-heavy for the 2015, 2016 and 2017 plan years; however, it did not make the 3% minimum top-heavy contributions.
+During a review of the plan, Employer J determined the plan was top-heavy for the 2017, 2018 and 2019 plan years; however, it did not make the 3% minimum top-heavy contributions.
 To fix the failure, the employer must make top heavy contributions equal to 3% of compensation to each participant’s IRA associated with the SARSEP.
 Adjust the corrective contribution for earnings through the date you correct.
 If it isn’t feasible to determine what the actual investment results would have been, you may use a reasonable rate of interest.
 Consider using the Department of Labor’s Online Calculator for this purpose.

 Correction programs available: